toolpath/syil/README.md

 **PROBEOUTSIDECORNER**

 The Probe Outside Corner macro probes the outside edges of the stock and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
-The C argument is the distance to travel before probing begins.
+The B argument Selects the desired corner to probe.
+The C argument is the distance to travel away from the inital location before probing begins.
 The D argument is the probing distance for both X and Y. The Probe should be roughly centered, above and in front of the corner before beginning.

 ![probeExternalCorner](docs/images/probeExternalCorner.png)